LoyVanBeek/RoboCupAtHome-roadmap/future.md

 For example:
 - Washing dishes: dirty dishes are cleaned by dishwashing machines.
 The dishes are to be put in by a human though.
 - Washing clothes: washing & drying machine.
 Not a mechanical human using a washboard and soap.
+Humans do need to sort clothes and move them in/out of the machine
 - Floor cleaning: Not a mechanical human with a broom or vacuum cleaner, but self-driving vacuum cleaners.
 - Cooking: prepackaged microwave food exists, but is of lower quality.
 One could also have food delivered or order take-out food.
 Not many people do this on a daily basis.

+Note that all these devices can do only a single task.
+RoboCup@Home has so far focussed on more versatile, multifunctional robots.

 Potential service robot applications
 ------------------------------------